UTDallasEPICS/CACCC_OnlineForm/README.md

 ## Getting Started

 There are 4 files in this folder.
+Some files are too big to fit in Github so get them from Box or from flashdrive from Mr.Tom.
 If on github then find the files by searching.

 First off use the bitnami wordpress file to install bitnami.